 Many evangelical preachers have what I call the Elijah syndrome.
 In First Kings chapter 18, we find the story of the prophet Elijah doing battle with the 450 false prophets of Baal.
 According to the Bible, Elijah decided to prove to Israel that Jehovah was the true and living God.
 Elijah did this by building an altar, placing a slaughtered bullock on the stone edifice, and calling fire down from heaven to consume the bullock.
 This all-consuming fire was so hot that it melted the altar’s rocks.
 According to modern science, melting rock into molten lava requires a heat of 1,000 to 2,400 degrees Fahrenheit.
 Certainly, if Elijah did nothing else, he put on a good show.

-After God demonstrated his power, Elijah told the people of Israel to gather up the false prophets and slaughter them.
-Nothing says I’m a loving God like some old-fashioned bloodshed and slaughter.
-When Queen Jezebel heard that Elijah and the Israelites had slaughtered Baal’s prophets, she sent a message to Elijah that said, So let the gods do to me, and more also, if I make not thy life as the life of one of them by to morrow about this time.
+After God demonstrated his power, Elijah told the Israelites to gather up the false prophets and slaughter them.
+Nothing says I’m a loving God like some old-fashioned bloodshed and murder.
+When Queen Jezebel heard that Elijah and the Israelites had slaughtered Baal’s prophets, she sent a message to Elijah that said, So let the gods do to me, and more also, if I make not thy life as the life of one of them by tomorrow about this time.
 Elijah, fearing for his life, ran away into the wilderness.

-In First Kings chapter 19 we find Elijah camped out underneath a juniper tree.
+In First Kings chapter 19, we find Elijah camped out underneath a juniper tree.
 An angel appeared to Elijah and told him that he needed to eat because God had a long journey ahead for him.
-After eating, Elijah journeyed 40 days to Mount Horeb, the very place God gave Moses the Ten Commandments.
-The Lord came to Elijah and asked him what he was doing at Mount Horeb (which is strange, because an angel, one of God’s celestial beings, told him to go to there).
+Elijah journeyed 40 days to Mount Horeb after eating, the very place God gave Moses the Ten Commandments.
+The Lord came to Elijah and asked him what he was doing at Mount Horeb (which is strange because an angel, one of God’s celestial beings, told him to go there).
 Here is what Elijah had to say:

 I have been very jealous for the Lord God of hosts: for the children of Israel have forsaken thy covenant, thrown down thine altars, and slain thy prophets with the sword; and I, even I only, am left; and they seek my life, to take it away.